fredrik-j-lindberg/discord-social-bot/README.md

 You can add a new modal by creating a new file under `/src/modals` containing relevant logic.
 Use [piiModal](./src/modals/piiModal.ts) as reference

-## Modifying database schema
+## Database

 This repo uses [Drizzle](https://orm.drizzle.team/) as the database ORM, and the database schema is configured in code

+### Modifying database schema

-In order to modify the database schema, do the following steps:
+In order to modify the database schema, follow the following steps:

 1. Modify the [schema.ts](./src/lib/database/schema.ts) file.
 See the drizzle docs for more info on this.
 2. Generate a new database migration with the command: